MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemType.md

 ```

 ### -Enabled

-If specified, enables a workitem which was previously disabled.
+If specified, enables a work item which was previously disabled.

 ```yaml
 Type: SwitchParameter